- Classes run from Monday through Friday.

 8 weeks (280 hours) + optional 2 month internship

 All teaching in this program will be in English (guest chefs may speak in French with simultaneous translation).
 Course materials will be in English.

-Although knowledge of the French language is not a requirement to be admitted to the program, it can be helpful for daily life in Paris.
+Although knowledge of the French language is not a requirement to be admitted to the program, it is important for the internship and more generally for daily life in Paris.

 Admission and timetable

-To be considered for admission, you must submit :
+To be considered for admission, you must :